HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 The intent of this report is to initiate an incidence case.

 **Between T0 and T0+12 months**, incremental reports containing patient information and new information will be sent based on availability of specific content.
 The following additions to the patient record will trigger an incremental report:
-* Non-encounter based triggers: If any information is added or updated for the following data elements, then a report will be sent regardless of if the information is tied to an encounter.
+* Non-encounter based triggers: If any information is added or updated for the following resources, then a report will be sent regardless of if the information is tied to an encounter.
 	* Primary Cancer Condition
 	* Cancer Stage Group: All Observations with the Cancer Stage Group information and having a status of final, amended, or corrected.
 	* TNM Primary Tumor Category: All Observations with TNM tumor information having a status of final, amended, or corrected.